software-students-fall2024/0-git-workflow-practice-RYOMA-NAGANO/README.md

 ## Comment
 >Qiyuan Yin
-> Excellent job!
+> Excellent job.
 Nowadays, mobile devices take up a large amount of market space.
 However, there is no general rules for coding and swe.
-Hope we can solve this one day!
+Hope we can solve this one day.